-Inserts code for checking accesses via pointers.

-Generate functions callable from non-instrumented code When code is added to track pointer bounds, any functions returning or receiving types that contain pointers are modified to also return/receive pointer bounds.
+Check accesses Inserts code for checking accesses via pointers.
+Generate functions callable from non-instrumented code When Track pointer bounds is enabled, any functions that return or receive types that contain pointers are modified to also return/receive pointer bounds.
 Use this option to generate an extra entry for each such function, which can be called from unchecked code.
-Check pointers from non-instrumented functions In code that is instrumented for bounds checking (that is, code that tracks pointer bounds), pointers that originate from functions that are not instrumented for bounds checking are given bounds according to the setting of this option.
-If this option is used, any accesses via such pointers generate an error.
-If the option is not used, accesses via such pointers do not generate errors.
-Check pointers from non-instrumented memory In code that is instrumented for bounds checking (that is, code that tracks pointer bounds), each time a pointer is loaded from memory, its bounds are looked up in the global bounds table.
-If no entry is found in the table for this pointer, usually because the pointer was created by non-instrumented code, it is given bounds according to the setting of this option.
-If this option is used, any accesses via such pointers generate an error.
-If this option is not used, accesses via such pointers do not generate errors.
+Check pointers from non-instrumented functions When Track pointer bounds is enabled, pointers that originate from functions that are not instrumented for bounds checking are by default given globally permissive bounds information.
+Use this option to identify these pointers; any accesses via such pointers generate an error.
+In this way you can manually replace the globally permissive bounds information with valid counterparts; see as_get_base, page 335,as_get_bound, page 335,as_make_bounds, page 335.
+If this option is not used and you do not specify valid bounds information, accesses via such pointers do not generate errors and might result in unnoticed incorrect runtime behavior.

+Check pointers from non-instrumented memory When Track pointer bounds is enabled, each time a pointer is loaded from memory, its bounds are looked up in the global bounds table.
+If no entry is found in the table for this pointer, usually because the pointer was created by non-instrumented code, it is given globally permissive bounds.
+Use this option to identify such pointers; any accesses via such pointers generate an error.
+In this way you can manually replace the globally permissive bounds information with valid counterparts; seeas_get_base, page 335,as_get_bound, page 335,as_make_bounds, page 335.
+If this option is not used and you do not specify valid bounds information, accesses via such pointers do not generate errors and might result in unnoticed incorrect runtime behavior.
 Number of entries The bounds checking system uses a separate table to track bounds for pointers in memory.
 Use this option to set the number of such bounds that can be tracked simultaneously.
 The table will use approximately 50 bytes per pointer.